South Eastern Roads Upgrade

 The road upgrades will be combined with rehabilitation and maintenance for the arterial road network across the south eastern‑suburbs for a contract term of 20 years, ensuring the arterial road network is maintained to a high standard.

 Procurement commenced in July 2018 with the release of the Expressions of Interest.
-Contractual and financial close is expected by end 2019.
+Contractual and financial close is expected by early 2020.

 Construction is expected to begin in 2020 and be completed in 2025.